SecureIdentityAlliance/osia/src/doc/03 - security.rst

 Introduction
 ------------

-:todo:`Insert diagram of security & privacy features`
+OSIA defines a set of interfaces/APIs rather than a complete identity management system.
+It is therefore out of scope for OSIA to recommend security and privacy mechanisms beyond the APIs level.

 Virtual UIN
 -----------

-:todo:`Explain: using a different UIN in each subsystem - no direct/easy links between the records in different subsystems`
+All persons recorded in a registry have a UIN that is considered a key to access the person’s data for all records.
+Please note that the UIN does not have to be the same throughout all registries as long as there is a mechanism to map all different UINs among them.

 Authorization
 -------------

-.. comment: Source of inspiration: https://opensource.zalando.com/restful-api-guidelines/#security

-Because OSIA is a set of interfaces/API and not a full system, this chapter describes only how to secure those API, through the usage of standard JWT, and not how to generate and protect such tokens, nor how to secure the full system.
+This chapter describes how to secure OSIA APIs through the usage of standard JWT but not how to generate and protect such tokens, nor how to secure a complete identity management system.

-Securing the API is one mandatory step on the way to a secure system, but securing a full system includes more than just that: hardware & software components, processes & methodology, audit, etc. that are not in the scope of this document.

 Principles
 """"""""""